 Coffee helps to sober up quickly

 Nope.
-All these hot dishes, fatty meat and fish, potatoes and other starchy foods can be useful only before you start drinking alcohol or as a snack, preventing you from becoming sozzled, when you are drinking.
-The truth is that fatty food slows the alcohol absorption from the gastrointestinal tract, but once the alcohol is absorbed, no food can reduce its level in your blood or somehow help in removing it.
+All those hot dishes, fatty meats, potatoes, and other starchy foods are only useful before you start drinking alcohol or as a snack to prevent you from becoming sozzled when you are drinking.
+The truth is that fatty foods slow alcohol absorption from the gastrointestinal tract, but once the alcohol is absorbed, no food can reduce its level in your blood or somehow help to remove it.

 Take a cold shower and everything will be OK

 No way.
 The truth is that caffeine can give you an energy boost, and it affects the nervous system in the opposite way to that of alcohol, which depresses the nervous system.
 Thus, a cup of coffee can make you feel better and stay awake, but it has nothing to do with reducing your blood alcohol content, which depends on the amount of alcohol that was absorbed from your mouth, esophagus, intestines, and stomach.